PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 }
 ```

 and this is it for the c++, not too bad.
-Go ahead and build your solution and we'll head back into the engine.
+Go ahead and build your solution and we'll head back into the editor.

-Let's start by creating our main loading screen widget, this will contain a Named Slot we can use to populate the unique loading screens with different content.
+Let's start by creating our main loading screen widget; this will contain a Named Slot that we can use to populate the unique loading screens with different content.
 This is what my implementation looks like:

 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/963539440129675355/unknown.png" caption="Main Loading Widget" %}